Skip to main content Skip to main navigation

 Language of Materials

-In the 1950s, Jackie Bright, AGVA's executive secretary, provoked the wrath of a faction led by Penny "Blondie" Singleton which accused him of running a one-man union, misusing union funds to pay a libel settlement against Bright and other pecuniary matters.
+In the 1950s, Jackie Bright, AGVA's executive secretary, was accused of running a one-man union, misusing union funds to pay a libel settlement against Bright and other pecuniary matters.
 With membership and income at a low point and jurisdiction shrinking, comedian Joey Adams was elected president.
 He promoted another AGVA television show that failed to get on the air, instituted AGVA Audition Nights in New York, Chicago and Los Angeles, and inaugurated the AGVA Entertainer of the Year Awards, a televised variety show emceed by Ed Sullivan with proceeds for AGVA's Sick and Relief Trust Fund.
-He lobbied successfully to have Congress declare AGVA Week in October 1961.
 Other attempts to increase the union's prestige and jurisdiction included a reciprocal agreement with the Mexican performers organization, attempts to organize rodeo cowboys and cruise ship performers, continued crackdowns on "cuffo" or free performances.

-In 1962 the Senate Committee on Government Operations chaired by Senator John McClellan started investigations into possible AGVA links with organized crime.
-They revealed that a significant portion of AGVA's membership were "exotic dancers" who were actually "B-girls" (bar girls) or prostitutes, some imported under false pretenses from Canada, some held against their will.
-The Committee charged that AGVA had known of the situation since 1953 but had done nothing because the union wanted the girls'dues payments.
+In 1962 the Senate Committee on Government Operations started investigations into possible AGVA links with organized crime.
+They revealed that a significant portion of AGVA's membership were "exotic dancers" who were actually "B-girls" (bar girls) or prostitutes.
+The Committee charged that AGVA had known of the situation since 1953 but done nothing because the union wanted the dues payments.
 Investigations centered on the Chicago area, but spread to other cities.
-AGVA's financial records were seized by the Bureau of Labor Management.
 The National Labor Relations Board ruled that AGVA's branches be reorganized as locals.
 Jackie Bright was suspended, resulting in intensified infighting, growing financial problems, and union administration by an interim committee.

 In 1964 an anti-Bright faction took control of AGVA and attempted to improve the union's image and financial situation.
 It staged an integrated variety show in Birmingham, Alabama.
 It defeated Actors' Equity's bid for jurisdiction over Mike Todd, Jr.'s World's Fair Minstrel Show.
-Committees of performers attended contract negotiations to safeguard their rights.
 Many branch offices were closed or combined and employees dismissed in an austerity move.
 An anti-trust suit was filed against the Artist Representatives Association, a guild of agents in 1966.
 At issue was the percentage agents demanded from the AGVA members they represented.
 In concert with other performance unions, AGVA succeeded in getting the restrictive New York cabaret card law repealed in 1967.
 The union opened a Las Vegas branch for the first time in 1968 and closed its unsuccessful home for the aged in 1970.
 A new constitution reorganizing the executive board and lengthening officers' terms was adopted; and Penny Singleton, who had headed the interim committee, was elected executive president in 1969.

 The difficulties AGVA encountered can be attributed, in part, to the transient and diffuse nature of its membership and their changing employment status.
 Employers interpreted the Landrum Griffin Act in such a way as to exclude from union protection variety entertainers who were deemed independent contractors.
 Without the protection of a closed shop, outlawed by the Taft-Hartley act, individual performers had little recourse when employers refused to pay social security or unemployment insurance.
 The variety field has been further eroded by the revolution in entertainment resulting from videocassette recorders and home box office.
 Despite these impediments, AGVA, like its sister theatre unions, has attempted to legitimate the stage as a work place by struggling to preserve the lives, livelihood, and sometimes even the limbs of entertainment professionals.
 From bonding performances to assure that performers in one-night stands are paid, to fighting for safe rehearsal floors for Disneyland dancers, AGVA has tried to establish minimum basic conditions for variety performers throughout the country.